Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Undead/Skeletons/Blackamber-Skeletal-Legionnaire.md

 traits:
     - name: "Press advantage"
       desc: "The legionnaire deals +1d8 damage with its attacks against enemies that have a lower initiative than it."
+    - name: "Resist weapons 16+"
+      desc: "When a weapon attack targets this creature, the attacker must roll a natural 16+ on the attack roll or it only deals half damage."
 ac: "21"
 pd: "15"
 md: "17"